 Note.
 If your starting bankroll is small and if you want to be aggressive, you may temporarily set your max bet to 4 or 5% of your bankroll however, we highly do not recommend this long term.
 Contrarily, if your bankroll is very large and you want to be be very conservative, you can set your max bet to 2% of the bankroll or less.

-If you are an established bettor with a big betting capital, you would bet fixed or same amount on every pick (linear betting) regardless of the outcome of each bet.
-For example, if your starting bankroll is $150,000, then your max bet (10 unit bet) is 3% of 150k, $4,500 and this is the amount you will bet on every game regardless of how much you win/lose each day.
+If you are an established bettor with a big betting capital, you would bet fixed or same amount on every unit (linear betting) regardless of the outcome of each bet.
+For example, if your starting bankroll is $150,000, then your 1 unit equals $450 and this is the unit size you will use on your bets regardless of how much you win/lose each day.

 If you are a bettor with limited capital looking to grow the bankroll then we suggest you employ our conditional daily compounding method.
 This method will help you double your bankroll much faster.
 In this method you will re-invest winning everyday into the bankroll to form a new bankroll and bet size.
 If there is losing day(s), the bet size will remain the same as the previous bet size until the losses are recovered and the bankroll reaches a new high.
 In summary, each day the bankroll reaches a new high, it becomes the new starting bankroll and the bet size will be adjusted accordingly.
 For example, if your starting bankroll is $30,000, then your max bet (10 unit bet) is 3% of 30k, $900.
 On day 1 if you win $1800, then your starting bankroll on day 2 is $31,800 and your max bet on day 2 is 3% of $31.8K, $954.
 If you have a losing day on day 2, then your bet size on day 3 will remain the same $954 and it will remain the same until you recoup all the losses and the bankroll surpasses $31.8k and reaches a new high.
 You can continue this conditional compounding method until you reach your target bankroll or bet size.
 Don't be greedy!